christiespeich/Mooberry-Book-Manager/README.txt

 Mooberry Book Manager works with your chosen theme to provide a consistent look throughout your website.

-Requires Wordpress 3.8.
-The admin screens (for creating books, etc.) require Javascript, but the public pages do not.
+Requires Wordpress 3.8 and Javascript.

 Mooberry Book Manager can be translated into other languages!
 See `Other Notes` for more information.